mpwalsh8/wpgform/readme.txt

 * Added WordPress Google Form Custom Post Type.
 * Added new shortcode *wpgform* to support WordPress Google Form CPT.
 * Added error checking on wp_remote_post() to prevent confirmation page redirect when data wasn't actually posted successfully.
+* Added support for optional end user email field on forms.
+When enabled, the user email is required and must be valid.
+This feature is only available from the Google Forms CPT editor.

 = Version 0.45 =
 * Updated load of jQuery UI Tabs CSS to latest version.